-SEEC research projects aim to provide a quantitative understanding of environmental processes that are based on the best available statistical methods used in structured decision-making situations.
+SEEC research projects aim to provide a quantitative understanding of environmental processes based on the best available statistical methods used in structured decision-making situations.
 View our current project list below.
-If you are interested in engaging or collaborating, please contact us.
+If you are interested in engaging or collaborating, don't hesitate to get in touch with us.

 The Spatial Biodiversity Assessment, Prioritization, and Planning (SBAPP) Regional Project aims to build biodiversity knowledge for action in Southern Africa through Spatial Biodiversity Assessment, Prioritization, and Planning in South Africa, Namibia, Mozambique, and Malawi.
 Objective 4 of the project is to develop national spatial databases on ecological condition or land degradation for each of the four partner countries.